ViolaFlower/Re-Console/README.md

 - [Project4J](https://modrinth.com/modpack/project-4j) by Cixon
 - [William's Console: Revisited](https://modrinth.com/modpack/williams-console-revisited) by ContraryBaton60, omoso and Violaflower Modding

-# Need a server?
+# 🍉 Sponsor
-If you enjoy this modpack, and want to play with friends using it whilst also supporting me, use code Raamviot50 at BisectHosting to get 25% off.
+Are you looking to enjoy Re-Console with your friends?
+Feel free to use my code ``raamviot50`` for 25% off your first month of any server from BisectHosting, supporting me in the process.
 You can also use the special [Serverside Software](https://modrinth.com/modpack/re-console-server-software) of Re-Console to improve performance.

 [![BisectHosting Partnership](https://cdn.modrinth.com/data/cached_images/3d811a958c28645cf1007ccc3d90cb282921bf7f.webp)](https://bisecthosting.com/raamviot50)